Get credit help at The Truth About Credit Cards.com!

 Despite the transfer of ownership, the IRS will still pin you with the “forgiven debt” and you’ll end up without a home and out whatever money the short sale company charged you.

-The semi-good news is that Bush has made a proposal to Congress to allow a temporary fix to do away with the tax on forgiven mortgage debt, but such a bill may not be retroactive if it is indeed passed in the future.
+The semi-good news is that Bush has made a proposal to Congress to allow a temporary fix to do away with the tax on forgiven mortgage debt, but such a bill may not be retroactive assuming it passes in the future.